 H.

-Any tree located on or within 20 feet of a proposed residential structure, its well, septic system or other accessory structures.
+Any tree located on or within 20 feet of a proposed or existing well, septic system and associated components, groundwater recharge provision or permitted and approved accessory structure.

 I.